aceres/cas-fee-project2-af/README.md

 There is a folder: `/doc/..` for the documentation.

+:open_file_folder: `/doc/presentation/..`

+There is a file for the final presentation.

 :open_file_folder: `/doc/json/..`

 Analysis for the JSON, Testing with CURLs (POST, PUT, ...).